NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Taste • Hear • See • Feel • Central Otago

-Appellation Wine Tours: Going Further, Exploring More, Emissions Free - Written by Queenstown, NZ
+Appellation Wine Tours are Going Further, Exploring More, Emissions Free - Written by Queenstown, NZ

 Ford E-Transit Vans

-Now these tours aren’t only enjoyable, they’re on the road to an emissions free future with electric vehicles emission free.
+Will you be joining a tour that is on the road to an emissions free future with electric vehicles?

-With connections to the transport industry since the 1920s, Appellation Wine Tours has a long history of showcasing fine wines, local sights and heritage attractions.
-They are committed to sustainability.
-Importantly, they have embraced electric vehicles, which are emission-free, for their tours.
+With connections to the transport industry since the 1920s, Appellation Wine Tours has a long history of showcasing fine wines, local sights, and heritage attractions.
+They are committed to sustainability and importantly, they have embraced electric vehicles, which are emission-free, for their tours.
 This proves that electric vehicles are emission free in the most practical sense.

-Having successfully switched 80 per cent of Nelson’s public bus fleet to electric in 2022, the owners were inspired.
-They began to think how electrification could benefit its other businesses, including Appellation Wine Tours.
+After they switched to 80% electric in 2022 for the Nelson's public bus fleet, the owners were inspired.
+They began to wonder how electrification could benefit its other businesses, including Appellation Wine Tours.

 On the road now for over 24 years, Appellation covers more than 5,000 kilometres in an average week during peak season.
 This is due to daily small-group and private tours.
 Now, the business proudly leads by example with its emissions-free kilometres growing by the day.
 This is thanks to their electric vehicles.
 They purchased two new electric Ford E-Transit 12 seater vans in December 2023.
 The team at Appellation quickly noticed the rewards with operational efficiencies.
 They also benefited from economies of scale.
 Moreover, they observed the obvious environmental benefits.

-“For more than two decades our tours have been an effective way of reducing emissions around the district.
-This is compared with individual car travel.
-So we wanted to take it a step further by investing in zero emissions vehicles,” says Sarah Russell, General Manager Appellation Wine Tours.
+“For more than two decades our tours have been an effective way of reducing emissions around the district - this is compared with individual car travel.
+So we wanted to take it a step further by investing in zero emissions vehicles,” - Sarah Russell, General Manager at Appellation Wine Tours.
 Indeed, electric vehicles are now leading the way toward emission-free travel.

 Appellation Wine Tours Office Team